heimrichhannot/contao-amp-bundle/README.md

     - webpack/encore integration via [heimrichhannot/contao-encore-bundle](https://github.com/heimrichhannot/contao-encore-bundle)
     - manually in fe_page_amp.html5

+## Setup

-## Installation
+### Installation

 Install via composer: `composer require heimrichhannot/contao-amp-bundle` and update your database.

-## Configuration
+### First steps

 1. Create an ordinary layout and assign `fe_page_amp.html5` as template.
-Don't click `Add AMP support` here, we'll do that in the next step ;-)
+Click `Add AMP support`.
-2. Navigate to your existing layout or create a new one for the page that should support both AMP and non-AMP.
-Click `Add AMP support` and choose the layout we just created in step 1.
+1. Navigation to the root page where you want to add AMP support, set AMP support to active and choose the layout created in step 1.
-3. Assign the layout created in step 2 to your page.
-4. In order to show your website in AMP mode simply append the GET parameter `amp=1` to your URL, i.e. `https://www.example.org/article` -> `https://www.example.org/article?amp=1`
+1. In order to show your website in AMP mode simply append the GET parameter `amp=1` to your URL, i.e. `https://www.example.org/article` → `https://www.example.org/article?amp=1`

+## Developers

 ### Events